Cellebrite: United States

+In July 2024, the FBI gained access to the phone of Thomas Matthew Crooks, the man who tried to assassinate erstwhile presidential candidate Donald Trump, using unreleased technology from Cellebrite.
+After initial attempts with existing Cellebrite software failed, the FBI received newer still-in-development software from them, which enabled them to unlock the phone.

 Security breaches

 On 12 January 2017, it was reported that an unknown hacker had acquired 900 GB worth of confidential data from Cellebrite's external servers.
-The data dump includes alleged usernames and passwords for logging into Cellebrite databases connected to the company's my.cellebrite domain, and also contains what appear to be evidence files from seized mobile phones, and logs from Cellebrite devices.
+The data dump includes alleged usernames and passwords for logging into Cellebrite databases connected to the company's my.cellebrite domain, and also contains what appear to be evidence files from seized mobile phones and logs from Cellebrite devices.
 The dumped data suggested Cellebrite sold its data extraction products to countries such as Turkey, the United Arab Emirates and Russia.